nyan222/roman_empire_zoomcamp/README.md

 If you do not have a GCP account, [create one now](https://console.cloud.google.com/freetrial/).
 This tutorial can be completed using only the services included in the GCP [free tier](https://cloud.google.com/free/).

 Unfortunnaly, your credit card information is needed.
 And you should register google billing account only from the country, where you get your card, without vpn, and your card could not be virtual.
-So nice working antifraud algorithm.
+Google has so nice working antifraud algorithm.
 So simple for some countries:((
 GCP states that it will not charge you unless you explicitly end your free-trial period, but be careful.
 But it was clearly indicated when registering: No autocharge after free trial ends.
 But you should always be careful:)

-Once you’ve created the account, logging into [Google Cloud Platform (GCP) console](https://console.cloud.google.com).
+Once you’ve created the account, log into [Google Cloud Platform (GCP) console](https://console.cloud.google.com).

 [Create a new project](https://console.cloud.google.com/projectcreate) in the GCP console.
 Name this new project `roman-empire`.
 Make note of the **project ID** (mine is `coral-firefly-411510`).
 For subsequent steps, you will need to replace the `PROJECT_ID` with your own **project ID**.